On a “budget” and still sounds great!

 As far as the cable goes, it feels durable and still flexible without springy memory effect.
 It has 4 separate conductors, braided from the connector to y-splitter, a tight rubbery black shielding, and no microphonics effect.
 The headphones plug is a right-angled 3.5mm TRS gold plated connector.
 The y-splitter is a common heat-shrink tube, nothing fancy, and the chin-slider is a clear short tube piece with enough friction to keep it from sliding freely.
 After the y-splitter, cables are twisted, and toward the earpiece connector have a memory wire which you pre-shape for comfort.
 I’m not a big fan of memory wires, but this one works fine, keeping the fit secure.
 The 2pin connector is universal which can be used in both surface and recessed 2pin shell sockets, and it’s conveniently color-coded with a Red dot for the Right side and a Blue dot for the Left side which you have to make sure to attach with both dots pointing the same way to avoid phasing effect.

-U4SE Special Edition comes only in universal-fit design, using hypoallergenic acrylic shells in translucent charcoal color.
-I will talk more about modules later, but the model I received has the original 1st gen shell design that fits Adel modules which also fits Apex modules, with M20 Apex module included by default.
-Inside this very compact shell, you have 4 balanced armature drivers, which include 2 low, 1 mid, 1 high, and a large vent cavity to accommodate either Apex or Adel modules.
+U4-SE Special Edition comes only in universal-fit design, using hypoallergenic acrylic shells in translucent charcoal color.
+I will talk more about modules later, where M20 Apex module was included by default.
+Inside this very compact shell, you have 4 balanced armature drivers, which include 2 low, 1 mid, 1 high, and a large vent cavity to accommodate the Apex modules.
 With this 3-way partitioning, you also have a corresponding 3-way passive crossover.